KRVPerera/sense/src/server/README.md

 SENSE Server
 ============

-SENSE server acts as the cloud solution of the project.
-It will listens to the CoAP data and write it into the database.
+Cloud implementation of the project.
+The server will listens to the CoAP data and write it into the database and visualize it.

 This contains simple-to-deploy set of micro services which can funnel CoAP data into AWS EC2 instance.